 We shall also have lunch at a small restaurant in La Cavalerie, another fortified Larzac Templar site, halfway between Sainte-Eulalie de Cernon and La Couvertoirade.

 We return to Albi in the late afternoon and, time permitting, make a brief stop to view the Millau Viaduct, a cable-stayed road-bridge that spans the valley of the river Tarn.
-Designed by the French structural engineer Michel Virlogeux and British architect Norman Foster, it is the tallest bridge in the world.
+Designed by the French structural engineer Michel Virlogeux and British architect Norman Foster, it is one of the tallest bridges in the world.
 (Overnight Albi) BL

 Conques - 1 night

-Day 6: Sunday 26 September, Albi – Cordes-sur-Ciel – Najac – Conques
+Day 6: Sunday 29 September, Albi – Cordes-sur-Ciel – Rodez – Conques

-After lunchtime in Najac, we turn east again into deep, heavily forested valleys formed by the river Lot to Conques, one of France’s greatest treasures.
-Tonight we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
-(Overnight Conques) BD
+We then drive north to Conques, one of France’s greatest treasures.
+Tonight, we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
+(Overnight Conques) BLD

 Saint-Jean-Lespinasse - 1 night